Real Talk: Your Breasts After Breastfeeding

-In this final segment of our 3-part series on pregnancy and nursing, we’re diving into the breast changes that remain once the sun has set on the stages of pregnancy and nursing.
+In this third part of our four-part series on pregnancy and nursing, we’re diving into the breast changes that remain once the sun has set on the stages of pregnancy and nursing.

 When all the maternity clothes have been handed down, and the nursing pillow and breast pump have been donated to a good cause, and your little one’s diet is chock full of solid foods, you’ll know it’s official: You’ve finished breastfeeding.
 They say parenthood is a process of letting go, and weaning can be one big helping of the sentimental heartache that comes with watching your little one grow up.